Optimizing the Turning Process Toward an Ideal Surface Roughness Target

 How to Cite:

-Kirby, E. D., (2010) “Optimizing the Turning Process Toward an Ideal Surface Roughness Target”, The Journal of Technology, Management, and Applied Engineering 26(1).
+Kirby, E. D., (2010) “Optimizing the Turning Process Toward an Ideal Surface Roughness Target”, Journal of Industrial Technology 26(1).